TheHive-Project/CortexDocs/installation/binary-guide.md

 # Installation Guide for Ubuntu 16.04 LTS

-This guide describes the manual installation of Cortex from binaries in Ubuntu 16.04.
+This guide describes the manual installation of Cortex from binaries for Ubuntu 16.04.

 # 1. Minimal Ubuntu Installation